-Donna Huanca is well known for her impressive installations including large-scale paintings on canvas and sculptures in stainless steel and mixed media, as well as sound and scent.
+American artist Donna Huanca is known for her multi-sensory works and her continued exploration of themes including the body, the cycles of life, and the chaos of the natural world.
+She stunnes the audience with her impressive installations including large-scale paintings on canvas and sculptures in stainless steel and mixed media, as well as sound and scent.

 The surfaces of her paintings are built upon images of bodies photographed during these performances, printed onto canvas and overpainted.
 Camouflaged by oil paint of vibrantly colored hues and tantalizing textural dimension, Huanca’s hallucinatory kaleidoscopes are distinguished by the intermixing of oil pigments with sand and other natural materials.